bash-lsp/bash-language-server/README.md

 ### Dependencies

-As a dependency, we recommend that you first install shellcheck [shellcheck][shellcheck] to enable linting: https://github.com/koalaman/shellcheck#installing .
-If shellcheck is installed, bash-language-server will automatically call it to provide linting and code analysis each time the file is updated (with debounce time of 500ms).
+As a dependency, we recommend that you first install [shellcheck][shellcheck] to enable linting: https://github.com/koalaman/shellcheck#installing .
+If `shellcheck` is installed, bash-language-server will automatically call it to provide linting and code analysis each time the file is updated (with debounce time of 500ms).

 If you want your shell scripts to be formatted consistently, you can install [shfmt][shfmt].
 If `shfmt` is installed then your documents will be formatted whenever you take the 'format document'